-If upgrading from 1.x to 2.x or greater, please carefully read all intervening version notes in the CHANGELOG, especially those for 2.0.0 and 3.0.1.
-There are additional instructions for updating your trigger functions to the newer version and other important considerations for the update.
+If upgrading between any major versions of pg_partman (2.x -> 3.x, etc), please carefully read all intervening version notes in the CHANGELOG, especially those notes for the major version.
+There are often additional instructions (Ex. updating trigger functions) and other important considerations for the updates.